Qiskit/qiskit-aer/README.md

 To install from source, follow the instructions in the [contribution guidelines](https://github.com/Qiskit/qiskit-aer/blob/master/CONTRIBUTING.md).

-## Installing GPU support
+## Installing GPU support (x86_64 Linux only)

-In order to install and run the GPU supported simulators, you need CUDA&reg; 10.1 or newer previously installed.
+In order to install and run the GPU supported simulators on Linux, you need CUDA&reg; 10.1 or newer previously installed.
 CUDA&reg; itself would require a set of specific GPU drivers.
 Please follow CUDA&reg; installation procedure in the NVIDIA&reg; [web](https://www.nvidia.com/drivers).

 If you want to install our GPU supported simulators, you have to install this other package: